A Two-Part Blog Series

 Finally, methane is also extracted from coal beds.
 Once more, water is used to displace this gas, which has the advantage of easier clean-up due to lower amounts of (other) hydrocarbons and sulfur.

 Refining & Transport

-In the gas refining step, water and oil are first physically separated from raw gas, followed by several other processes that remove non-petroleum gases, sulfur, and other contaminants, along with natural gas liquids – a class of hydrocarbons that are lighter than most petroleum, but heavier than the methane and ethane that makes up pipeline-grade natural gas.
+In the gas refining step, water and oil are first physically separated from raw gas.
+This is followed by several other processes that remove non-petroleum gases, sulfur, other contaminants, and natural gas liquids – a class of hydrocarbons lighter than most petroleum, but heavier than the methane and ethane that make up pipeline-grade natural gas.

 Once refined, pipelines transport the compressed natural gas across the country to cities and industries for use.
 Hundreds of compressor stations are situated along the pipelines at intervals to re-compress the gas and speed it along its way.
 Re-compression can use electric compressors or gas-fired compressors that tap some of the pipeline gas for fuel.

 The destinations for this gas include:

 - Large industrial customers (e.g., power plants and chemical industries)

 - Storage facilities (usually underground, in salt domes, or other geologic formations)

 - Natural gas distribution companies then odorize the gas, reduce its pressure, and distribute it to retail customers in their service area.